 We all know that terra cotta tiles purely consist of earth and water.
 Some, like the Tuscan terra cotta tiles, is fashioned for a warm climate.
 It is advisable to understand the nature of weather in the area you want to build your house as this will guide on the right terra cotta tiles to use.

 You do not want a less qualified guy to install your green terra cotta roof tiles.
 Hence, find a skilled guy who will ensure proper underlayment of the roofs because, as it is, clay tiles tend to shed water with some of it finding its way under the tiles.
-A professional will ensure to add a layer of waterproofing membrane that sticks to the roof deck.
+A professional like Vertec Roof Roofing Canberra, will ensure to add a layer of waterproofing membrane that sticks to the roof deck.
 Hence, ensure longevity.

 A professional will ensure proper attachment of the tiles to the roof deck.
 Also, invest in corrosion-resistant copper or stainless steel nails because they are ideal for restraining the tiles if attached to the roof perimeters properly.
 Ensure to keep away from adhesive because they can’t hold the tiles permanently.